Alvin Kamara Player Prop Bets for NFL Week 18 | New Orleans vs. Atlanta 1/9/2022

 Season Stats

-- Kamara has taken 210 carries for a team-leading 752 rushing yards (47.0 per game) and scored four touchdowns.
+- Kamara has rushed for a team-leading 752 yards on 210 attempts (47.0 yards per game) and scored four touchdowns.

 - His team has run the ball 464 times this season, and he's carried 210 of those attempts (45.3%).